GoogleChromeLabs/sw-precache/README.md

 Default: `[]`

 ### logger [function]
-A function used to report back on which resources are being precached and the overall size.
+A function used to report back on which resources are being precached (if `verbose` is `true`) and the overall precache size.
 Use `function() {}` if you'd prefer that nothing is logged.
 Within a `gulp` script, it's recommended that you use [`gulp-util`](https://github.com/gulpjs/gulp-util) and pass in `gutil.log`.